-Full Episode Audio (download link is to the right of the volume icon)
+Full Episode Audio (download link below)

 Listening Comp.
-Audio (download link is to the right of the volume icon)
+Audio (download link below)

 Welcome to Stress Free German, Volume 1, Lesson 1.
 The goal of this course is to turn you into a confident speaker of German.
 We’re going to do that by applying advanced techniques like visual grouping, pattern recognition, construction branching and more.
 Each lesson has two parts: Part I uses English to explain the language, and to prompt you to speak German.
 Part II is the listening comprehension section, and is entirely in German.